open-contracting-archive/api-specification/README.md

 All data returned in the releases or records list must be valid OCDS releases/records.

-All published data MUST be discoverable by following "next" links in the links from either <Base URL>/releases.json or <Base URL>/records.json
+All published data MUST be discoverable by following "next" links in the links from either BaseURL/releases.json or BaseURL/records.json

 Other Considerations